sebsteinig/DeepMIP_model_database_notebooks/README.md

 jupyter nbconvert --to notebook --inplace --execute notebook_name.ipynb
 ```

-## "extractSiteData.ipynb"
+## "panel_ExtractSiteData.ipynb"
-This notebook finds and displays all available DeepMIP model data at a user-defined location.
+This notebook/dashboard finds and displays all available DeepMIP model data at a user-defined location.

 ## other files